jfrog/artifactory-gradle-plugin/README.md

     // Optionally, you can specify global configurations.
 These configurations will be added for all projects instead of configuring them for each project. defaults {
         // artifactoryPublish task attributes...
     }

-    // Configure and control the information and attributes of the generated build-info file.
+    // Optionally, configure and control the information and attributes of the generated build-info file.
     // Alternatively, you can configure the attributes by using the `clientConfig.info` object. buildInfo {
         // Set specific build and project information for the build-info